-PayPal, one of the largest fintech and online payment system leaders, uses Node JS in production almost since the very start.
-The fact is that they were using Java for the backend at first (just like Netflix did), but then PayPay adopted Node JS for their backend.
+PayPal, one of the largest fintech and online payment system leaders, has used Node JS in production almost since the very start.
+The fact is that they were using Java for the backend at first (just like Netflix did), but then PayPal adopted Node JS for their backend.

-LinkedIn has over 60 million unique users using their mobile applications.
-To perform at such a scale the company needed a performing technological solution.
+LinkedIn has over 60 million unique users using its mobile applications.
+The company needed a performing technological solution to perform at such a scale.
 LinkedIn used Rails for its mobile site, but it was too slow and poorly scalable.
 LinkedIn switched to NodeJS to solve its scaling problems.
 The company appreciated two advantages: the scale and the way Node communicates with its platform API and database.

 Instagram has entirely used the ReactJS library.
-A vast number of its features, such as far loading, Geolocations, Google MAPs, image, and video delivery, and uploading, etc. are implemented due to ReactJS.
+A vast number of its features, such as for loading, Geolocations, Google Maps, image, video delivery, uploading, etc., are implemented due to ReactJS.

-It based its tech stack on Java, but a few years ago, they switched to NodeJS to handle an issue with a specific service that Java could not handle.
+It based its tech stack on Java, but a few years ago, it switched to NodeJS to handle an issue with a specific service that Java could not take.
 So they migrated their entire user face stack to NodeJS.
-Moving to Node.js was a big time saver for the global marketplace, its developers say.
+Its developers say that moving to Node.js was a big time saver for the global marketplace.

 Let’s talk about your project